aaatipamula/Notes/CS/Propositional Logic.md

 $\forall x P(x)$ asserts P(x) is true *for all* $x$ in the domain $U$
 $\exists x P(x)$ asserts P(x) is true for *some* $x$ in the domain $U$

+## Nested Quantifiers

+These are often necessary to express the meaning of sentences in english and other concepts in computer science, and math.

+e.g.

+"Every real number has an inverse"

+is equal to

+$\forall x \exists y(x+y=0)$